 Linköping University aspires to be an attractive workplace where the well-being and health of the co-workers are important elements.
-Each employee is offered a tax-free amount of SEK 2,500 per calendar year to purchase preventive health care.
+Employees are offered a tax-free amount of a maximum value of SEK 2,500 per calendar year to purchase preventive health care.

 Several internet-based lifestyle tests are available to enable co-workers to easily gain information about their health choices, and receive personal advice based on the answers.
 If necessary, detailed advice and tools can be used to support changes.

 LiU offers all co-workers a computer-based programme of pause exercises designed to prevent stiffness in the muscles of the neck, back and shoulders for those who spend a lot of time at a computer.
 An additional programme of pause exercises takes the form of medical yoga provided by Balans Online.

 We remunerate employees for the costs of prescription medicines up to the high-cost threshold.

 Skills development and career pathways

 The management programme must be taken by all managers with responsibility for personnel issues.
 The aim of the programme is to give managers education in the role of employer.
 Managers are also to develop personal leadership in order to be able to contribute to improving LiU’s operations.
 The role of manager is to be experienced as meaningful, manageable and comprehensible, while the university at the same time wants to make clear the expectations for leadership, and contribute to creating clarity in the duties of a leader.
 For those who are curious about what it means to be a leader at LiU, we offer the “Nyfiken på ledarskap” programme, which gives an introduction to what it means to have a leadership role here.

 Academic career pathways

 Our academic career pathways provide the opportunity to apply for promotion to a higher level of teacher employment.